-- A minimum of one wall shall be covered with 19 mm (3⁄4-inch) A-C plywood, void free, 2.4 m (8 ft.) high and securely fastened to the wall, capable of supporting attached equipment.
+- 1. A minimum of one wall shall be covered with 19 millimeters (3/4 inch) A-C plywood, void free, 2.4 meters (8 feet) high and securely fastened to the wall, capable of supporting attached equipment.
 Plywood shall be fire-rated (fire retardant) plywood.
-The location is to be coordinated with NI&S. - Lighting shall be a minimum of 500 lux (50 foot-candles) measured 1 m (3 ft.) above the finished floor, mounted 2600 mm (8.5 ft.) minimum above finished floor. - a.
+The location is to be coordinated with NI&S. - Lighting shall be a minimum of 500 lux (50 foot-candles) measured 1 meter (3 feet) above the finished floor, mounted 2600 millimeters (8.5 feet) minimum above finished floor. - a.
 NI&S requires that at least two lighting fixtures be installed per ER/TR.
 These lights shall be installed in front and behind the telecommunication equipment rack(s).
-The location of the lighting fixtures is to be coordinated with NI&S. - b.
+The location of the lighting fixtures is to be coordinated with NI&S.

+- b.
 Lighting shall be controlled by one or more switches located near the entrance door(s) to the room.
 Dimmer switches shall not be used. - c.
 At least one light per ER/TR shall be on the building emergency lighting circuit. - 3.
 False ceiling shall not be provided. - 4.
-For ER/TRs, the minimum clear height in the room shall be 2.4 m (8 ft.) without obstructions. - 5.
+For ER/TRs, the minimum clear height in the room shall be 2.4 meters (8 feet) without obstructions. - 5.
 Door requirements: - a.
-The door shall be a minimum of 0.9 m (36 in.) wide and 2 m (80 in.) high, without door sill, hinged to open outward (codes permitting) and fitted with a lock.
+The door shall be a minimum of 0.9-meter (36 inches) wide, 2 meters (80 inches) high, without door sill, hinged to open outward (codes permitting) and fitted with a lock.
 The doors shall have a lever handle, store room lock, pick guard and shall be keyed to the next available core in the 102 series. - b.
 The locks for the ER and TRs shall not be on the building master keys.
 These locks shall be incapable of remaining in an unlocked state when the key is removed. - c.
 The door shall be equipped with an auto closing device.
 A door sweep shall be installed at the bottom of the door and shall be consistent with other door sweeps throughout the building. - d.
-The fire rating of the door shall be consistent with the fire rating of the walls of the room.
+The fire rating of the door shall be consistent with the fire rating of the walls of the room. - e.

-- e.
 On outward opening doors, the hinges shall be of the anti-tampering type.
 These hinges shall be consistent with and match similar mechanisms throughout the building. - 6.
-Floors and walls shall be finished with a static free treatment or sealed to minimize dust; finishes shall be light in color to enhance room lighting. - Floor loading capacity of ER/TRs shall be at least 50 lb./sq. ft.
+Floors and walls shall be finished with a static free treatment or sealed to minimize dust; finishes shall be light in color to enhance room lighting. - 7.
+Floor loading capacity of ER/TRs shall be at least 50 lb./sq. ft.
 The A/E shall verify that concentrations of proposed equipment do not exceed the floor loading limit, which may require increasing the floor loading capacity in some cases.